 New All-Season Access Road

-The current preference of stakeholders is the development of an all-season road which utilizes a North-South corridor from the Ring of Fire to Aroland First Nation.
-The all-season gravel road will consist of an industrial backbone following largely esker and high ground with branches into the local communities to connect them to local highways.
+The current preference of stakeholders is the development of an all-season road which utilizes a North-South corridor from Webequie First Nation to the Ring of Fire to Aroland First Nation.
+The all-season gravel road will consist of an industrial backbone following largely esker and high ground with branches into the local communities to connect them to southern highways.
 When this North-South Transportation Corridor is built, it will also provide a natural corridor for bringing grid power, fiber optics and broadband into both the local communities and the mine site.

 A diesel-fired power plant will be built on-site to service the electrical load requirements for processing equipment, the underground mine and surface infrastructure, such as the camp facilities and airstrip.